Prevent bad data from reaching production DB

 How to Prevent Bad CSV Data from Reaching Your Production Database in Next.js

 CSV uploads are a common feature in SaaS platforms and admin dashboards—but without proper validation, they can wreak havoc on your production database.
-Malformed data from user-uploaded CSV files can silently break schemas, corrupt analytics, and introduce costly downstream issues.
+Malformed user-uploaded CSV files can silently break schemas, corrupt analytics, and introduce costly downstream issues.

 • Why validating CSV uploads in Next.js apps is critical

-• Step-by-step frontend and backend integration
+• Step-by-step frontend and backend integration (App Router and Pages Router)

-• Customer contacts
+• Customer contact lists

 • Transaction histories

-• User-generated data exports
+• User-provided data exports and bulk updates

-…well-intentioned users often submit messy CSV files with:
+Even well-meaning users submit messy CSVs with:

 • Missing or malformed headers